megancoyle/coding-cheatsheets/php/php-cheat-sheet.md

 * `get_defined_vars();` array of defined variables
 * `debug_backtrace();` show backtrace

+## Encoding
+* For GET requests to pass a reserved character, you must encode them with `urlencode($string)` - letters, numbers, underscores, and dashes will be unchanged, but reserved characters become % + 2-digit hexidecimal, and spaces become +
+* For rawurlencode, letters, numbers, and dashes are unchanged, reserved characters become % + 2-digit hexidecimal, and spaces become %20
+* Use rawurlencode for the path, before the "?" section, and uses urlencode on the query string
+* <, >, &, and " are reserved characters in HTML
+* HTML can be encoded with htmlspecialchars() and htmlentities()

 ## Functions
 * You define a function with the following syntax:
 ```php